 It’s also fine to camp at non-designated campsite areas in most places along the trail.

 Again, check the guidebook to see if there are rules against it in the region you’re in.
 If you are camping at a non-designated site, be sure not to damage any flora.
 When you leave, make your camping area look like you were never there.

 There will definitely be animals around.
 Mice, squirrels, and chipmunks tend to hang about waiting for dropped crumbs.
-The more bold ones may even try to sneak into your food bag and steal something.
-Do your best to keep even bit of food you have from the animals.
-Their chances of survival decreases as they become reliant on human food.
+The bolder ones may even try to sneak into your food bag and steal something.
+Do your best to keep even a bit of food you have from the animals.
+Their chances of survival decrease as they become reliant on human food.